 Supported databases: SQL Server, Oracle, PostgreSQL, MySQL, MariaDB, ODBC source

 NetCrunch offers several sensors for web/cloud monitoring.

 It can send simple HTTP requests to measure single request-response time or load and render a whole web page as a web browser does.
-Finally, it supports REST requests and data sensors allowing processing of external data.
+Finally, it supports REST requests and data sensors, allowing the processing of external data.

 The sensor loads data from a file using one of the predefined file formats.
 It supports native NetCrunch XML, JSON, and CSV and also allows to process data through Data Parsers which support consuming any data.

-Similar to Basic HTTP sensor, this sensor can also send a single request and can alert on response code or by checking response data.
-Additionally, It can send any type HTTP request including a custom request and allows easy adding of URL query parameters.
+Similar to the Basic HTTP sensor, this sensor can also send a single request and can alert on response code or by checking response data.
+Additionally, It can send any type HTTP request, including a custom request, and easily add URL query parameters.
 It also allows setting custom headers and cookies for the request.

 @@img:web-page-sensor.png WebPage Sensor Settings